| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 Accurate measurements of the atmospheric carbon dioxide concentration have been made at Mauna Loa, Hawaii by the Scripps Institution of Oceanography, NOAA Earth System Research Laboratory and others since 1958.
 These measurements are graphically presented below.

-This graph shows an increase in atmospheric carbon dioxide concentration from 314.69 ppmv in 1958 to 386.36 ppmv in 2008.
+There has been an increase in average atmospheric carbon dioxide concentration from 315.97 ppmv in 1959 to 396.48 ppmv in 2013.

 Net heat absorption by lakes and oceans causes a gradual increase in open water surface temperature.
-An increase in open water surface temperature causes an increase in the atmospheric water vapor concentration, as shown by the following graph of saturated water vapor density as a function of temperature.
+An increase in open water surface temperature causes an increase in the average atmospheric water vapor concentration, as shown by the following graph of saturated water vapor density as a function of temperature.

 Since water vapor is also a greenhouse gas, the Earth's infrared emissivity is further reduced by the increase in average atmospheric water vapor concentration.
 The thermal effects of this additional reduction in emissivity are partially cancelled by formation of additional cloud cover, which slightly increases the Earth's reflectivity (albedo) in the solar spectrum.
 However, the net effect of the increase in average atmospheric water vapor concentration is to amplify the increase in atmospheric temperature over dry land that is directly caused by non-aqueous greenhouse gases.
-The total temperature increase over dry land is known as "global warming".
+The total green house gas induced temperature increase over dry land is known as "global warming".

-The increase in temperature over dry land causes an increase in soil evaporation rate per unit of cultivated land area.
-Since the supply of fresh water for crop irrigation is usually limited, an increase in evaporation rate per unit of cultivated land area causes a corresponding decrease in the cultivated land area.
-However, the number of received solar photons for performing photosynthesis per unit of cultivated land area decreases due to additional cloud cover, so the net effect of an increase in atmospheric CO2 concentration is a decrease in agricultural output due to reductions in both cultivated land area and received solar photons per unit area.
+The green house gas induced reduction in local emissivity causes heat absorption that increases the moisture evaporation rate per unit of cultivated land area.
+Since the supply of fresh water for crop irrigation is usually limited by average rainfall, which does not increase with atmospheric CO2 concentration, an increase in evaporation rate per unit of cultivated land area causes a corresponding decrease in the cultivated land area.
+However, the number of received solar photons for performing photosynthesis per unit of cultivated land area decreases due to additional cloud cover, so the net effect of an increase in atmospheric CO2 concentration is a decrease in agricultural output due to reductions in both the cultivated land area and the number of received solar photons per unit area per unit time.

-Returning the atmospheric carbon dioxide concentration to its 1990 concentration of 354 ppmv requires an immediate decrease in the world wide fossil carbon dioxide emission rate to about 47.8% of the 2004 world wide fossil carbon dioxide emission rate.
+Returning the average atmospheric carbon dioxide concentration to its 1990 value of 354.35 ppmv requires an immediate decrease in the world wide fossil carbon dioxide emission rate to about 47.8% of the 2004 world wide fossil carbon dioxide emission rate.
 However, it is unreasonable to expect countries with below average per capita fossil carbon dioxide emission rates to achieve significant further fossil CO2 emission rate reductions when Canada and the USA have per capita fossil carbon dioxide emission rates that are about four times the per capita world average.
 The most significant fossil carbon dioxide emission reductions must come from the industrialized countries such as Canada and the USA.
 In order to return to 1990 atmospheric conditions the per capita fossil carbon dioxide emission rates from these two countries must be reduced nine fold to less than 11% of their 2004 fossil carbon dioxide emission rates.

 Achieving the required world wide fossil carbon dioxide emission rate reductions will require abandonment of fossil carbon as a primary energy source and will require major human population reductions either by planned birth control, or by starvation, war and pestilence.